 - Identifies underutilized resources and suggests optimization strategies.

-- Recommends reserved instances or savings plans for cost savings.
+- Recommends reserved instances or savings plans to reduce costs.

 - Provides insights into potential savings by right-sizing resources.